 Visas to European countries

 Most European countries are members of the Schengen cooperation and you will be able to visit all Schengen countries with a single entry or a multiple entry Schengen visa.
 We recommend obtaining multiple entry.
 Please check that the relevant port is a member of the Schengen area.
+A multiple entry Schengen visa may also lead to some visas (especially in the Caribbean) being waived.

-Visas to the USA.
+Visas to the USA

 For admission to the US, students will require a tourist or business visa (B1/B2).
 If you are a citizen of a country that is part of the US Visa Waiver program you will not need to obtain the usual B1/B2 visa.
 Instead you can apply for an Electronic System for Travel Authorization (ESTA) by using this link.
 Your local contact will in this case be the port authorities.